Kan-Liu/2048_flight/README.md

 A simple 2048 game software written in Java.
 Developed while I was so bored on flights without wifi.

-`javac Main.java ; java Mian` and follow the in-game instructions to play.
+`javac Main.java ; java Main` in the directory to start the game in Terminal and follow the in-game instructions to play.

+Current features:
+- Customizable game board dimensions
+- Customizable game goals
+- Win/Loss indication when game ends

 Stay tuned for possible future development:
 - Add a GUI
-- Add more interesting game features: customizable game pieces
+- Customizable game pieces
+- New piece maneuver like piece teleporting and board flipping
+- Reversing moves

 **Enjoy!**